urbanadventurer/Android-PIN-Bruteforce/README.md

 - Clock Glitching / Voltage Fault Injection (Hardware CPU timing attacks to bypass PIN restrictions)
 - Bootloader exploits (Zero-day exploits that attack the bootloader.
 GrayKey from Grayshift and Cellebrite)

-Note that JTAG, ISP, and Chip Off techniques are usually not useful to gain access to encrypted devices.
+JTAG, ISP, and Chip Off techniques are less useful now because most devices are encrypted.
-Please contact me if you know of any practical attacks on phone PINs using Clock Gitching.
+I don't know of any practical attacks on phone PINs that use clock glitching, if you know of a product that uses this technique please let me know so I can include it.

 ### 🕵 Security Professionals and Technical Phone Users